officina0/officina0.github.io/_posts/2018-07-17-accessing-external-data-with-solidity.md

 Simple article demonstrating how access external data in a Oraclize style with a homemade implementation.

-**Attention:** the contracys in example doesn't implement any kind of security, so before using it in production environment it should be reviewed with security constraints.
+**Attention:** the contracts in example doesn't implement any kind of security, so before using it in production environment it should be reviewed with security constraints.

 In this article I want to demonstrate how to handling external data with solidity.